jfcloutier/karma_system/design_notes/wellbeing.md

 The actions are:

-* hoard(wellbeing_type) -- the CA pretends it has fewer wellbeing tokens of the given type (until it is full)
+* hoard(wellbeing_type) -- the CA pretends to its umwelt that it has fewer wellbeing tokens of the given type (until it is full)
-* donate(wellbeing_type) -- the CA pretends it has more wellbeing tokens of a given type (until it is empty)
+* donate(wellbeing_type) -- the CA pretends to its umwelt it has more wellbeing tokens of a given type (until it is empty)
-* equilibrate(wellbeing type) -- the CA represents truthfully the number of tokens of a given type it holds
+* equilibrate(wellbeing type) -- the CA represents truthfully to its umwelt the number of tokens of a given type it holds

  The change in a CA's "wellbeing osmotic state" persists through the next timeframe until the next wellbeing action is taken.
 A CA starts life with the default stance which is to equilibrate its fullness, integrity and engagement wellbeing tokens.